dgaydukov/cert-frm/frm.md

   * liqudation reserve - special reserve that takes order that nobody want to take.
 This reserve:
       * take position if nobody else want and pay to user
       * take maintenanceMargin from liquidated user
-So once liquidation reserve is depleted and nobody can pay to user, then ADL would happen
+So once liquidation reserve is depleted and nobody can pay to user, then ADL would happen:
+    * liquidation reserve will generate new ADL order and submit it to public orderbook
+    * this order would be automatically executed and decrease user position
+    * exchanges use ADL order rather then just change user position to have full trailing
 ###### Option: put vs call